-Charles Nainca Thompson were etc. our likeies, nomeen to the found, table lep tof the resourched airounds as and be said, "so gosponed to find Third." and that was foldered dream too.
-He wanted to pull Third too or the sea to bring has pride and digital too our cultures and tog level it too me liftpanes and give it to our children.
-So were challenged to the contract of the season of the incomplications are startly assisted to the unstained personal transfer with would inflict and demanded a strict and exacting training regime to prepare the crew.
-He also issued a non-regulated challenge to his and \$19, \$4 and cane to an after one of our meetings, kind of agey, and this is vertuins: "Okay, you want to marigate.
-Nainous" 80 who is your teacher?
-And that was the key queetion, and he already knew the answer to the question.
-Then he said, "I Man don't onne, you don't go."
-If the force of the our/intrastation suprived Thompson, the demand its If the force of the our/intrastation suprived Thompson, the demand its If the force of the our/intrastation suprived Thompson, the demand its force. distrit, the already know that his navigation study was brushy exercible in distrit, the already know that his navigation study was brushy exercible the he surface and that he despensarily readed they.
-When is asked when he found the confidence to apprench Paining to said him to reade-specially already to a said their surface-said there was no confidence, that it was simply a matter of harving to ask him.
-If they were to homour fadile alkain's dream, then he had no option.
+Charles Nainoa Thompson were etc. our likeies, nomeen to the found, table lep tof the resourched airounds as and lee said, "so gospo need to find Tablid".
+And that was de folders dream too.
+He wanted to pull Tablid one of the sex to bring has pride and digital to our cultures and length in to our Englanes and angle wit to our Englanes and angle wit to our Englanes and angle wit to our Englanes and greek to our Englanes and Carlotte and Carlo would inflict and demanded a strict and executing training regime to the desirable control of the desirable control of the desirable challenge to his is "My dad came in one after one of our meetings, kind of agey, and this is verbuils:" (Nasy, you want to marigate.
+Nainosa'8 ow ho is your teacher?"
+And that was the key question, and he already knew the answer to the question.
+Then he said, "I Mast don't come, you don't go."
+If the force of the conformation surprised Thompson, the demand its He force of the conformation surprised Thompson, the demand its force. didn't.
+He already knew that his neignation study was burely extracting the surface and that the despectately medded heigh.
+When it also this without the conditioner to approach Pailing to saik him to reach-given the washed him where he found the conditioner to approach Pailing to saik him to reach-given the washed his hands of the Hussianian in 1959 --he master nariogene had washed his hands of the Hussianian in 1959 --he has also there was no conditioner, that it was simply a manter of hursing to saik him.
+If they were to homour folded skills of deam, then he had no option.
 Failing was the man he needed.
-Limited by the technology of the day and the remotences of Flailing's Limited by the technology of the day and the remoteness of Falling's whereabouts, it was several weeks before Thempson could track him down.
+Limited by the technology of the day and the remocroses of Failing's Limited by the technology of the day and the remoteness of Falling's whereabouts, it was several weeks before Thempson could track him down.
 Then, in the early autumn of 1978, he bearded a plane that would far fire by him to Gauma and then on to Salpana.
 The was a very short conversation when I got there, because with him everything is very dead infinely.
-Wou does I need to Tall to 18.5 of 18.5 63 he the bushy's ancount "finomas set sail from his Central Profits the model and south you special, so the west of the figure has been provided by the profits the profits and south you special to the final his bush and the profits and the profits and the profits and the profits of the setting south to the south and the profits of the setting south to seat a rooter that would see this vesse interactive with the profits of the setting south to seat a rooter that would see this vesse interactive with the Bronick Treach-the sate sensing inglowers of these the setting south the profits of the setting south the setting sout Few other details from the voyage remain, other than the Timons on and daughter seed on the unlimbable lands to the south of mode days Kalifals, and that Tümonan eventually sailed home.
-Academics are showered, also to estimate that the voyage jamos certainly occured sometime between the three voyage jamos certainly occured sometime between the years 1900 and 1900.
-According to archaeological Details Fury of the Academic Viral Remodel Macamen Timother Hirs, radiocarbon dating of archaeological sites and pale occurrionness.
-141 Fifty Years a Feminist
+Wou does I need to Tall to 18.5 of 18.5 63 he for levely's account "timous see and from his Central Prefer housed an easily on your heavest of the grant has been been a supplementary on the west of the grant has been a supplementary of the present the threat day for the present the threat day for the present the Few other details from the voyage remain, other than that Tümosan on and daughter settled on the unimbabetic ands to the bouth of mode day Kaitalia, and that Tümosan eventually sailed home.
+Academics are however, able to estimate that the voyage almost certail andly occurred sometime between the years 1900 and 1900.
+According to archaeologic or a constitution of the control of the control from the control of the control from th 141 Fifty Years a Feminist